yufree/OSSpRe/README.md

 - Run `rmarkdown::render('workflow.Rmd')` in console or click knit button within RStudio to run the workflow.
 Or you could run each code chunk according to the description/comments.

+# HPC usage

+Here is the slurm usage for the peak picking process, which will use the most computational resources.
+To use this workflow, make sure your HPC support slurm and R module is available.

+- Reference peak picking (refpeakpicking.R): This is the R script to extract reference peak from super pixel.
+Check the code the change path for your own data.
+The output is `ref2d.csv` containing referenced peaks.

+- Peak picking (peakpicking.R): This is the R script to extract peak profile with reference peak lists.
+Check the code the change path for your own data.
+The output is `ticmzccs.csv` containing processed peaks list across pixels.

+- slurm job (msi.job): This is the job file for peak picking process.

+*Please check the code and update path for your own data*